studentmediene/podkast.radiorevolt.no/INSTALLING.md

        It will run HH:02 and HH:32.
 The offset 2 was chosen with random.org, to avoid having many tasks run at HH:00.

 12. There!
 All happy.

+## Deploying redirection from old podcast server ##

+This guide applies to you if you have a server which you used to generate podcast feeds with, but which you want to replace with podcast-feed-gen, yet it doesn't occupy the same address.
+For example, say you have a server which serves feeds like `internal.example.com:8080/Podcast/PodcastServlet?rss451` where `451` is the DigAS ID.
+You have already deployed podcast-feed-gen on `podcast.example.com`, but you want to make sure existing subscribers get to enjoy the new feeds as well.
+That problem is a perfect fit for the `generate_redirect_rules.py` script.

+It is assumed you are somewhat comfortable editing Apache configuration files, as well as using the Linux command line.

+1. You must use a computer on which webserver/requirements.txt is fulfilled.
+This is because the `generate_redirect_rules.py` script depends on some scripts inside webserver.

+2. Activate the virtualenv.

+3. Find the old path scheme.
+In the above example, it would be `/Podcast/PodcastServlet?rss%i`.
+Run `python generate_redirect_rules.py --help` for the full list of substitutions that are made.

+4. Find the new host on which podcast-feed-gen is hosted.
+In the above example, this would be `podcast.example.com`

+5. Now, run the following command (install `xclip` if it's not installed already):
+    ```sh
+    python generate_redirect_rules.py "OLD PATH SCHEME HERE" "NEW HOST HERE" | xclip -selection clipboard
+    ```
+    This will copy the generated rules to the clipboard.

+6. Log onto the old host (or preferably its staging cousin).

+7. Add a new file in `/etc/apache2/conf-available` or `/etc/apache2/sites-available` (Debian/Ubuntu) or `/etc/httpd/conf.d` (Red Hat/Fedora) and call it
+    something like `redirect_podcasts.conf`.
+Or, you can use the existing file where the old implementation is hosted.

+8. Open it and paste the generated rules.

+9. Make adjustments to the rules as needed.
+For example, you might want to limit the redirects to certain virtual hosts and/or ports.

+10. Save the file and exit.

+11. On Debian/Ubuntu: run the correct `a2enSOMETHING` command (`a2enconf` if you used conf-available, `a2ensite` if you
+    used sites-available).

+12. Check if the configuration is alright by running `apachectl configtest`.

+13. Reload the changes by running `sudo service apache2 restart` (Debian/Ubuntu) or `sudo systemctl restart httpd` (Red Hat/Fedora).

+14. Confirm that it works, then eat cake.